 Member States shall determine the sanctions applicable to infringements of national provisions adopted pursuant to this Directive and shall take all measures necessary to ensure that they are enforced.
 The sanctions they provide for shall be effective, proportionate and dissuasive.
-Member States shall notify these measures to the Commission no later than the date specified in Article 24(1) and shall inform it of all future amendments to them without delay.
+Member States shall notify these measures to the Commission no later than the date specified in Article 25 and shall inform it of all subsequent amendments to those measures without delay.